Negotiation Skills: Dealing with Difficult Tactics

 Reframe To Change The Game

-Similarly, personal attacks can be reinterpreted as an attack on the joint problem as opposed to an attached on an individual.
+Similarly, personal attacks can be reinterpreted as an attack on the joint problem as opposed to an attack on an individual.
 If someone says, “You’re being unreasonable,” you can respond and reframe by saying, “So you don’t see my point of view as reasonable.
 What would be reasonable for you?”

 When we are frustrated, it is easy to present the “perfect” answer and attempt to push the other side to say yes to it.
 Instead, we want to make it easy – and desirable – for the other side to say yes.
 Include them in the process by asking for and building upon their ideas, and give them a chance to save face if they must contradict their previous position.

-Use Power To Educate
+Use Power To Educate on Costs of No Deal

 The use of power, or the ability to coerce the other side into acquiescing to your position, can seem like the easy answer during a negotiation.
 Once you try to force someone into something, you are then presented with the power paradox described by William Ury: “The harder you make it for them to say no, the harder you make it for them to say yes.”
 In these cases, agreeing feels like defeat.